 TAL Education Group is not a PRC operating company but a Cayman Islands holding company with no equity ownership in the VIEs.
 We primarily conduct our operations in China through (i) our PRC subsidiaries and (ii) the VIEs with which we have maintained contractual arrangements, and VIE Subsidiaries.
 Investors of our ADSs are not purchasing equity interest in the VIEs in China but instead are purchasing an equity interest in a holding company incorporated in the Cayman Islands.
-If the PRC government deems that the VIE Contractual Arrangements do not comply with PRC regulatory restrictions on foreign investments in the relevant industries, or if these regulations or the interpretations of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
-The PRC regulatory authorities could disallow the VIE structure, which would likely result in a material adverse change in our operations, and our ADSs may decline significantly in value or become worthless.
+If the PRC government deems that the VIE Contractual Arrangements do not comply with PRC regulatory restrictions on foreign investments in the relevant industries, or if these regulations or the interpretations of existing regulatory authorities could disallow the VIE structure, which would likely result in a material adverse change in our operations, and our ADSs may decline significantly in value or become worthless.
 Our holding company, our PRC subsidiaries, the VIEs and VIE Subsidiaries, and investors of our company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the VIE Contractual Arrangements and, consequently, significantly affect the financial performance of the VIEs, VIE Subsidiaries and our company as a whole.

 PRC laws and regulations currently require any foreign entity that invests in the education business in China to be an educational institution with relevant experience in providing education services outside of China.
 None of the offshore holding companies of our subsidiaries in the mainland of China is an educational institution or provides education services.
 In addition, foreign ownership in entities that provide value-added telecommunication services, with a few exceptions, is subject to restrictions under the current PRC laws and regulations.
 Specifically, foreign ownership of an internet information service provider may not exceed 50%.
-To comply with PRC laws and regulations, we have entered into a series of contractual arrangements among TAL Beijing, on the one hand, and Xueersi Education, Xueersi Network, Xinxin Xiangrong and their respective shareholders, subsidiaries and schools, on the other hand.
+To comply with PRC laws and regulations, we have entered into a series of contractual arrangements among TAL Beijing, on the one hand, and Xueersi Education, Xueersi Network, Xinxin Xiangrong and their respective equity holders, subsidiaries and schools, on the other hand.
 Accordingly, Xueersi Education, Xueersi Network and Xinxin Xiangrong are the VIEs, and we rely on the VIE Contractual Arrangements to conduct most of our operations in China.